 However, sometimes the session verification tree displays diagnostic messages.
 This means that some issues were discovered when a virtual user replayed the test case.

-In order to address verification issues, try to find what is causing them, fix the problem and then verify the test case again.
+To address verification issues, try to find what is causing them, fix the problem, and then verify the test case again.
 A solution to the problem depends on the type of message that you receive.
 In some instances, such as authentication failures, fixing an earlier issue will solve later ones.
 Therefore it is recommended that issues be addressed from the beginning of the test case to the end.

 The table below lists the most frequent issues and gives some recommendations on how to resolve them.